mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 And then fourth, if you do zazen concentrating with the breath, the regulation of the breath leads the internal organs to work smoothly, very naturally.
 The amount of oxygen spent is less than usual, and also carbonic acid gas is produced less than usual.
 Well, sort of like this, if you control the breath.
 “If you control” means if you pay careful attention to your breath, very naturally your breath is going to slow down a little bit.
 When you inhale, the inhale is a little faster, and the exhale is a little slower and longer.

 Because when you exhale it’s pretty easy to create a mental, psychological crack.
-Through the psychological crack, you think there is something missing, because that mental crack means that when the [continuity] is broken up.
-Attention slackens, and certain signs of laxity appear.
+Through the psychological crack, you think there is something missing, because that mental crack means that when the [continuity] is broken up, attention slackens, and certain signs of laxity appear.
 That is called *suki*, or crack.
 [You should] completely concentrate on taking care of your breath, becoming one with breath.
 And then simultaneously, by the regulation of the breath you are closely related with total personality, very naturally, because physically [this goes] very well.

 That’s why if you concentrate, which is called practicing [samadhi](glossary#samadhi) (one-pointedness), through the regulation of the body and the breath, you can very naturally experience calmness, tranquility.
 And then you experience enlightenment, the highest state of life.
 This is in both [Hinayana](glossary#hinayana) or [Mahayana](glossary#mahayana) [Buddhism]; everybody.
 All the [kinds of] [Buddhism](glossary#buddhism) emphasize this kind of zazen.